valr337/NETassignment2/README.md

-# Client-Server Chat Application:
+# Client-Server Chat Application Features

-# Features.
+### !!!!
+CLI only, no GUI !!!!!

 1. **User authentication with unique usernames.** (TODO)